mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 For more inspiration or guidance on how to use those microflows in your logic, Mendix highly recommends downloading the [showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace that demonstrates a variety of example use cases.

 {{% alert color="info" %}}
-For more information on how to set up a vector database for retrieval augmented generation (RAG), see [RAG Example Implementation](/appstore/modules/openai-connector/rag-example-implementation/).
+For more information on how to set up a vector database, see [Retrieval augmented generation (RAG)](/appstore/modules/genai/concepts/rag-example-implementation/)
 {{% /alert %}}

 ## 6 Troubleshooting {#troubleshooting}